Top 4 Signs Your IT Service Management is Not Mature

 2. Your Processes are Repeatable but Uncoordinated

 A more repeatable degree of certain ITIL processes and functions demonstrates a higher level of maturity in ITSM.
 When working on standard tasks, different IT people follow the same or similar procedures.
 However, not all of them are properly documented.
+According to APQC’s research, a quarter of knowledge workers spend 3+ hours each week processing duplicate information or repeating the same answers/updates.
+That’s hundreds of hours a year wasted on repetitive work that could have been delegated.

 Level 2 issues.
 The ITSM department has a defined set of goals and adjectives.
 However, individual or team metrics for IT service management are not set or fully monitored.
 Coordination between people or different teams is low as the communication remains siloed and in-effective.
 Feedback is occasionally provided by stakeholders but in an ad-hoc manner.
 ITSM professionals still have a limited understanding of how their activity affects stakeholder outcomes.

-While team members understand their role and duties, plus receive basic training when they join, most of their training is informal and doesn’t continue past the onboarding stage.
+While team members understand their roles and duties, plus receive basic training when they join, most of their training is informal and doesn’t continue past the onboarding stage.
 As a result, there’s a high degree of reliance on personal knowledge, rather than cumulative IT service management best practices, and thus errors occur more frequently.

 How to resolve Level 2 issues: